Geethen/geeforec.github.io/content/post/practical-4.md

 11. If you see a `Not ready` page, give it a few minutes or refresh the page and try again

 ![](/images/prac4_f3b.png)
-**Figure 4:** Steps to publish interactive map online.
+**Figure 4:** Additional steps to publish interactive map online.
 Use URL to access.

 **And voilà!
 Your first GEE App!**